Knowledge base

 Manual methods

-• Refer to this guide to define your own sorting and classification filters ("Sieve language") for incoming mail…
+- Refer to this guide to define your own sorting and classification filters ('Sieve language') for incoming emails…

 If you are facing a wave of spam or unusual messages, refer to this other guide to perform some checks.

-If your own sends are often wrongly classified as spam, refer to this other guide to perform some checks.
+If your own emails are often incorrectly classified as spam, refer to this other guide to perform some checks.

-To sort and clean up a mailbox that has been invaded by messages, refer to this other guide.
+To sort and clean an inbox that has been flooded with messages, refer to this other guide.

 Has this FAQ been helpful?